LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs

 \subsection{Replication Variance: Impacted by students' perceptions on LLM capabilities}

-One interesting aspect that emerges from the results is that some pipelines have more replication variance than others (i.e., different students' replications to the same pipeline differ from each other significantly).
-For instance, while both papers provided sufficient details for replication, the three participants replicating \pIterateParallel arrived at similar chains.
-The only difference was created by P11 who introduced another step for choosing top previous results to show subsequent workers, i.e., original steps were not changed.
+Interestingly, we found some pipelines have more replication variance than others (i.e., different students replicated the same pipeline differently).
+For instance, while both papers had adequate replication details, the three participants replicating \pIterateParallel arrived at similar chains.
+The only difference was created by P11 who added a step for choosing top previous results to show subsequent workers, without changing original steps.

-However, the three students replicating \pf implemented quite different versions (\autoref{fig:prompt_variance}): P14 mostly followed \citet{bernstein2010soylent}'s descriptions (e.g., having a voting mechanism in the \emph{Verify} step for reducing human errors), but extended the \emph{Find} step to include a lot more types of writing issues.
-They also designed their prompts \quoteinline{using data structures that are easily understandable by a computer versus natural language}, because the LLM \quoteinline{has a background with computer code}.
-P7, on the other hand, only dedicated the \emph{Find} step to locate phrases that can be shortened, and instead implemented the \emph{Verify} step to fix grammatical errors that arose during the preceding shortening steps.
+In contrast, the three students replicating \pf implemented different versions (Figure~\ref{fig:prompt_variance}): P14 mostly followed \citet{bernstein2010soylent}'s descriptions (e.g., having a voting mechanism in the \emph{Verify} step for reducing human errors), but extended the \emph{Find} step to include a lot more types of writing issues.
+They also designed their prompts \quoteinline{using data structures that are easily understandable by a computer versus natural language,} because the LLM \quoteinline{has a background with computer code.} P7, on the other hand, only dedicated the \emph{Find} step to locate phrases that can be shortened, and instead implemented the \emph{Verify} step to fix grammatical errors that arose during the preceding shortening steps.
 They explained that they consciously reshaped the design because they believed that \quoteinline{LLMs do not have these issues [of the high variance of human efforts and errors].} However, this belief is arguably inaccurate.
 Just like human noise, the non-deterministic nature of LLMs can also lead to varying results if the same prompt is executed multiple times (similar to multiple workers completing the same sub-task).
 In fact, prior work has applied a majority votes similar to \emph{Verification} in \pf for eliminating LLM noise~\cite{wang2022self, yao2023tree}, indicating that this step will still be useful for resolving the exact same issue: to remove problematic rewrites (now generated with LLMs).
-P10 similarly removed the Verify step, possibly because of similar reasoning.
+P10 similarly removed the Verify step, possibly for similar rationales.